Normation/rudder-api-doc/introduction.md

 The versions start with version 2, since version 1 used to be a non-REST basic API for internal purposes.
 A notable exception is the *latest* version, which will always point to the most recent version available.

-It is possible to select the API version you want to use in:
+You may want to select the API version to call:

-* the URL: each URL can be prefixed by the version you want to use, like */api/version/function*.
+* the URL: each URL is prefixed by its version id, like */api/version/function*.

 <pre class="language-json"><code><span class="com"># Version 5</span>
 curl -X GET -H <span class="str">"X-API-Token: yourToken"</span> http://rudder.example.com/rudder/api/<span class="kwd">2</span>/rules